PitonCMS/Engine/support/designer/security.md

 ## Security Headers
 Response headers can be set in `config.local.php` and will be added to the HTTP response.

-Default PitonCMS headers are defined in `vendor/pitoncms/engine/config/config.default.php` and can be overriden in `config.local.php`.
+Default PitonCMS headers are defined in `vendor/pitoncms/engine/config/config.default.php` and can be overriden in `config/config.local.php` (**do not** commit the local file!).
 The default response headers are:

 ```php
 /**